coldrockgames/git-scripts/README.md

 A set of scripts to make git-life easier.

 # Setting up your scripts
-After cloning the repository or unzipping the release, simply double-click the `install-scripts.cmd` file and follow the instructions on screen.
+After cloning the repository, simply double-click the `install-scripts.cmd` file and follow the instructions on screen.

 This script will create a shortcut on your desktop, pre-configured for your working folder, with all PATH variables set (temporarily, only in this script - it will _not_ modify any of your system configurations!).